bibek376/PostgreSQL/README.md

 ### 2. [Resource](https://github.com/bibek376/Postgres/tree/master/Bibek_Daii_Resources)<br>
 For the resource you can follow the link which contain all the resource in .pdf file which is based on oracle as well as postgresSQL Database.
 ### 3. [Restore Files (SQL Data Dump File)](https://github.com/bibek376/Postgres/tree/master/Sql_Data_Dump_File)
+Restore the dump,.tar,.sql file according to your need.
 ### 4. [Assignment](https://github.com/bibek376/Postgres/tree/master/Assignment)
 These are the Questions Which i got during my training ,this folder contain.